MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     	Set-AIPFileLabel \\Finance\Projectx\sales.pdf -LabelId d9f23ae3-1234-1234-1234-f515f824c57b

-The file retains the .pdf file name extension but is classified and protected by using the ISO standard for PDF encryption.
+The file retains the .pdf file name extension but is classified as before, and it is protected by using the ISO standard for PDF encryption.

 ## Support for files protected by Secure Islands